 I went out to meet Mike, Ebony and their little boy Harry last week for an interview and to have a look at their finished home extension.
-Here’s the story and photos all about honouring the old charm and bringing out the new.
+Here are the story and photos all about honouring the old charm and bringing out the new.

 I asked Mike and Ebony why they chose John Bodin and his company One Design and Construct for their renovation.
 The answers I heard were all about John’s special qualities as a builder and designer and about what separates One Design and Construct from big multinationals and other building companies.
 Did Mike and Ebony get quotes from other companies?
 Of course!
 Who wouldn’t?
 They found that one of the really big building companies quoted 40% more than smaller competitors.
 And One Design and Construct didn’t win the contract with Mike and Ebony because they were the cheapest.
 A couple of other small building companies quoted a little lower.
 But as everyone knows, the cheapest price isn’t always the best deal.